qala-io/datagen/junit5/README.md

 Though if you need to run a test only once and you want to use randomization - it's going to be more concise to use [Datagen API](./../README.md) directly.

 This integration is not stable yet because JUnit5 itself is not stable.
-But if you're not afraid if the API changes in the future, you can give it a try.
+But if you're not afraid of the fact that the API may change in the future, you can give it a try.
 In order for this to work you need the latest snapshot of JUnit5:
 ```
     <dependencies>
         <dependency>